Last updated on May 30th, 2024

 “Hast thou commanded the morning since thy days; and caused the dayspring to know his place; That it might take hold of the ends of the earth, that the wicked might be shaken out of it?
 It is turned as clay to the seal; and they stand as a garment.” – Job 38 v 12-14

-The reference to “turned as clay to the seal” is also used by those who claim it refers to a stamped out, flat, circular earth.
-The reference does not say that the earth is flat, or circular in shape, but that with the light the earth takes shape, the raised landscape appearing, like folds of a garment.
+The phrase “turned as clay to the seal” is also claimed to refer to a stamped out, flat, circular earth.
+The phrase does not mean that the earth is flat, or circular in shape, but that with the light the earth takes shape, and that the raised landscape appears like folds of a garment.

 The circle of the earth